mozilla/www.ccadb.org/policy.md

 ## 4. Subordinate Certificates ##

-A subordinate CA certificate is a certificate signed by a root CA or another subordinate CA. All subordinate CA certificates capable of chaining to a root CA certificate included in at least one participating Store must be added to CCADB within seven calendar days of issuance.
+A subordinate CA certificate is a certificate signed by a root CA or another subordinate CA. The CCADB considers the terms “intermediate” and “subordinate” synonymous.
+All subordinate CA certificates capable of chaining to a root CA certificate included in at least one participating Store must be added to CCADB within seven calendar days of issuance.
 This includes certificates that are revoked.

 Each instance (i.e. PEM data) of a subordinate certificate only needs to be included in the CCADB once.